csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 Algorithm 3 clearly requires more effort to code than either of the two previous algorithms.
 However, shorter code does not always mean better code.
 As we have seen in the earlier table showing the running times of the algorithms, this algorithm is considerably faster than the other two for all but the smallest of input sizes.

 The running time is analyzed in much the same way as for the program that computes the Fibonacci numbers.
 Let T(n) be the time it takes to solve a maximum subsequence sum problem of size n.
 If n = 1, then the program takes some constant amount of time to execute lines 1 to 4, which we shall call one unit.
 Thus, T(1) = 1.
 Otherwise, the program must perform two recursive calls, the two for loops between lines 9 and 17, and some small amount of bookkeeping, such as lines 5 and 18.
-The two for loops combine to touch every element from a0 to an\_1, and there

-页码，16/30Structures, Algorithm Analysis: CHAPTER 2: ALGORITHM ANALYSIS

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

-is constant work inside the loops, so the time expended in lines 9 to 17 is O(n).
+The two for loops combine to touch every element from a0 to an\_1, and there is constant work inside the loops, so the time expended in lines 9 to 17 is O(n).
 The code in lines 1 to 5, 8, and 18 is all a constant amount of work and can thus be ignored when compared to O(n).
 The remainder of the work is performed in lines 6 and 7.
 These lines solve two subsequence problems of size n/2 (assuming n is even).
 Thus, these lines take T(n/2) units of time each, for a total of 2T(n/2).
 The total time for the algorithm then is 2T(n/2) + O(n).
 This gives the equations

 T(1) = 1

 T(n) = 2T(n/2) + O(n)

 To simplify the calculations, we can replace the O(n) term in the equation above with n; since T(n) will be expressed in Big-Oh notation anyway, this will not affect the answer.
 In Chapter 7, we shall see how to solve this equation rigorously.
-For now, if T(n) = 2T(n/2) + n, and T(1) = 1, then T(2) = 4 = 2 \* 2, T(4) = 12 = 4 \* 3, T(8) = 32 = 8 \* 4, T(16) = 80 = 16 \* 5.
-The pattern that is

-evident, and can be derived, is that if n = 2 , then T(n) = n \* (k + 1) = n log n + n = O(n log n).
+For now, if T(n) = 2T(n/2) + n, and T(1) = 1, then T(2) = 4 = 2 * 2, T(4) = 12 = 4 * 3, T(8) = 32 = 8 * 4, T(16) = 80 = 16 * 5.
+The pattern that is evident, and can be derived, is that if n = 2 , then T(n) = n * (k + 1) = n log n + n = O(n log n).

 This analysis assumes n is even, since otherwise n/2 is not defined.
 By the recursive nature of the analysis, it is really valid only when n is a power of 2, since otherwise we eventually get a subproblem that is not an even size, and the equation is invalid.
 When n is not a power of 2, a somewhat more complicated analysis is required, but the Big-Oh result remains unchanged.

 In future chapters, we will see several clever applications of recursion.
 Here, we present a fourth algorithm to find the maximum subsequence sum.
 This algorithm is simpler to implement than the recursive algorithm and also is more efficient.
 It is shown in Figure 2.8.

-int

-max\_subsequence\_sum( int a\[\], unsigned int n )
+int max_subsequence_sum( int a[], unsigned int n )

 {

-int this\_sum, max\_sum, best\_i, best\_j, i, j;
+int this_sum, max_sum, best_i, best_j, i, j;

-/\*1\*/ i = this\_sum = max\_sum = 0; best\_i = best\_j = -1;
+/\*1\*/ i = this_sum = max_sum = 0; best_i = best_j = -1;

 /\*2\*/ for( j=0; j<n; j++ )

 {

-/\*3\*/ this\_sum += a\[j\];
+/\*3\*/ this_sum += a[j];

-/\*4\*/ if( this\_sum > max\_sum )
+/\*4\*/ if( this_sum > max_sum )

-{ /\* update max\_sum, best\_i, best\_j \*/
+{ /* update max_sum, best_i, best_j */

-/\*5\*/ max\_sum = this\_sum;
+/\*5\*/ max_sum = this_sum;

-/\*6\*/ best\_i = i;
+/\*6\*/ best_i = i;

-/\*7\*/ best\_j = j;
+/\*7\*/ best_j = j;

-页码，17/30Structures, Algorithm Analysis: CHAPTER 2: ALGORITHM ANALYSIS

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 }

 else

-/\*8\*/ if( this\_sum < 0 )
+/\*8\*/ if( this_sum < 0 )

 {

 /\*9\*/ i = j + 1;

-/\*10\*/ this\_sum = 0;
+/\*10\*/ this_sum = 0;

 }

 }

-/\*11\*/ return( max\_sum );
+/\*11\*/ return( max_sum );

 }

 Figure 2.8 Algorithm 4

 It should be clear why the time bound is correct, but it takes a little thought to see why the algorithm actually works.
 This is left to the reader.
-An extra advantage of this algorithm is that it makes only one pass through the data, and once a\[i\] is read and processed, it does not need to be remembered.
+An extra advantage of this algorithm is that it makes only one pass through the data, and once a[i] is read and processed, it does not need to be remembered.
 Thus, if the array is on a disk or tape, it can be read sequentially, and there is no need to store any part of it in main memory.
 Furthermore, at any point in time, the algorithm can correctly give an answer to the subsequence problem for the data it has already read (the other algorithms do not share this property).
 Algorithms that can do this are called on-line algorithms.
 An on-line algorithm that requires only constant space and runs in linear time is just about as good as possible.

-2.4.4 Logarithms in the Running Time
+##2.4.4 Logarithms in the Running Time

 The most confusing aspect of analyzing algorithms probably centers around the logarithm.
 We have already seen that some divide-and-conquer algorithms will run in O(n log n) time.
-Besides divide-and-conquer algorithms, the most frequent appearance of logarithms centers around the following general rule: An algorithm is O(log n) if it takes constant (O(1)) time to cut the problem size by a

-fraction (which is usually ).
+Besides divide-and-conquer algorithms, the most frequent appearance of logarithms centers around the following general rule: An algorithm is O(log n) if it takes constant (O(1)) time to cut the problem size by a fraction (which is usually ).
 On the other hand, if constant time is required to merely reduce the problem by a constant amount (such as to make the problem smaller by 1), then the algorithm is O(n).

 Something that should be obvious is that only special kinds of problems can be O (log n).
-For instance, if the input is a list of n numbers, an algorithm must

-take (n) merely to read the input in.
+For instance, if the input is a list of n numbers, an algorithm must take (n) merely to read the input in.
 Thus when we talk about O(log n) algorithms for these kinds of problems, we usually presume that the input is preread.
 We provide three examples of logarithmic behavior.

-Binary Search

-页码，18/30Structures, Algorithm Analysis: CHAPTER 2: ALGORITHM ANALYSIS

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...
+**Binary Search**

 The first example is usually referred to as binary search: